mischasln/stanford-machine-learning/README.md

 This repo contains my solution of practical assignments in [2015 Coursera Machine Learning Class](https://www.coursera.org/learn/machine-learning).
 If you are taking the class, feel free to fork my repo and put different solutions in a different branch.
-HOWEVER, please DO NOT refer any code in my repo before the due date and NEVER post any code in my repo according to "Stanford Honor Code" below.
-Questions or pointing out is always welcome, please send me a mail.
+HOWEVER, please DO NOT refer any code in my repo before the due date and NEVER post any code in my repo according to "Coursera Honor Code" below.
+Questions or pointing out is always welcome, please send me an e-mail.

 # About this Course